-I love doing this hike early in the season before it gets crowded.
-The views seem grander when it’s still covered in snow.
+I love doing this hike early in the season before it gets extra crowded.
+Also the snow clinging to the peaks makes the view even grander.

-Here we are at the overlook, and Hidden Lake is still completely frozen.
-Even though everything still appears to be frozen tundra, signs of life are beginning to appear.
-In a couple of weeks the Glacier Lilies will start blooming, we saw little buds poking up out of the snow.
+Here we are at the overlook, and Hidden Lake is still partially frozen.
+Even though there’s still a lot of frozen tundra, signs of life are beginning to appear.
+In a couple of weeks the Glacier Lilies start blooming, and the meadows turn to gold with their bright color.